 sustainablyMonmade nurtures the bigger picture of sustainability by recognizing and encouraging responsible manufacturing practices of Monmade’s artisan producers.

-We measure the environmental and social impact of our producers’ practices using our sustainablyMonmade dimensional assessment.
+We evaluate the environmental and social impact of our producers’ practices using our sustainablyMonmade dimensional assessment.

 Monmade strengthens the value of green products for green development in the region by providing transparency into these practices.